nicucalcea/atlas-obscuRa/README.md

-# atlas-obscuRa
-Scrape locations of places from Atlas Obscura
+Extremely simple scraper of Atlas Obscura locations for an upcoming trip.
+Code in `R/obscura-scraper-R`.